 Home automation products often add on applications after purchase.
 For example, they might work with Siri, Google or Alexa to name a few.
 You and a family member can often use different applications at the same time from different rooms.

-Using linting to avoid software bugs in embedded software.
+Using linting to avoid software bugs in embedded systems

 What is linting in software?